Integer#**(large) warns "in a**b, b may be too big" and return Infinity

 | Yusuke Endoh email@example.com

-#5 Updated by Nobuyoshi Nakada almost 3 years ago
+#5 Updated by Nobuyoshi Nakada about 3 years ago

 - Status changed from Open to Closed

 - % Done changed from 0 to 100